devfolioco/devfolio-gatsby-starter/README.md

 ## Content

-Each of the sections in the site are placed in `src/components/sections` directory.
-Data is usually separated out into objects/arrays to be rendered by the component.
+Each of the sections in the site is placed in `src/components/sections` directory.
+Data is usually separated into objects/arrays to be rendered by the component.

 ## SEO